-International graduate students are required to send official transcripts to World Education Services (www.wes.org) when applying for any graduate program at Wilkes University.
-Students applying to the University through one of our partner educational agencies or institutions are excluded from this requirement.
-Contact the College of Graduate and Professional Studies for more details.
+International graduate students with prior undergraduate and graduate degrees from non-US schools are required to send official transcripts to World Education Services (www.wes.org) when applying for any graduate program at Wilkes University.
+Wilkes University reserves the right to require two certified English translations of all academic records at the students' expense.